MichalBortkiewicz/JaxGCRL/docs/usage.md

 !!! note annotate "Wandb account"
     If you haven't configured yet [`wandb`](https://wandb.ai/site), you might be prompted to log in.

+Logging to W&B occurs when the `--log_wandb` flag is used.

 All of the metric runs are logged into `wandb`.
 We recommend using it as a tool for running sweep over hyperparameters.